Fonta/TSLink/README.md

 This plugin is created to add users on a teamspeak server to a group as soon as they register on the forum.
 At our community someone becomes a member as soon as he registers on the forum and a VIP member when he donates to the community.
 We are running WooCommerce to let members donate to the community.
-As soon as we set the order to completed, the function UpdateMyBBDB_To1() and tslink_doupdategroups() are called from this plugin.
+As soon as we set the order to completed, the function UpdateMyBBDB_To1() and tslink_update_uids() are called from this plugin.
-This sets the 0 (which is set to every user on installing the plugin in MyBB) to 1 and updates the usergroups on the Teamspeak server. the function tslink_doupdategroups(), UpdateMyBBDB_To1 and UpdateMyBBDB_To0() are using the member's ip to determine the right user in the databases.
+This sets the user's status to 1 in the MyBB DB and update's the user's groups on the TeamSpeak server.

 In simple:
 The plugin adds a row to the mybb_users db with a value of 0.
 The 0 will represent member